RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Session Forensics.md

 <p><em>Answer the questions below</em></p>

 <p>3.1.
-Where would you find logs useful for investigating privilege escalation?.<br>
+Where would you find logs useful for investigating privilege escalation?<br>
 <code>application logs</code></p>

 <p>3.2.
 Where would you find logs useful for mapping user-agent and IP addresses?<br>